Zesky665/DEZC_2023_Capstone/README.md

 ## Insights
 - Lower powered AWS spot instances are often as costly as on-demand.
 Even when available the savings are much less than typically advertized.
 - Bigger instances come with bigger discounts.
 For example: m5a.large spot instances are 44% cheapter than on-demand. a1.medium spot instances are the same price as on-demand.
+- Azure has much bigger discounts for spot instances as well as a lot more availability of spot instances.
 ## To-Do

 - Add GCP Data.